-SWPS University of Social Sciences and Humanities supports and promotes equality and preventing discrimination in all areas of its activity.
+SWPS University supports and promotes equality and preventing discrimination in all areas of its activity.
 SWPS University is guided by the values of openness, courage and responsibility, which underpin all its activities in line with its strategy [We, the University].
-These values, together with common university standards (beauty, goodness, wisdom and truth), determine the rules of conduct in SWPS University.
+These values, together with common university standards [beauty, goodness, wisdom and truth], determine the rules of conduct for SWPS University in all areas of its activity.